 - Use hand-powered garden tools.
 Avoid using gasoline or diesel-powered equipment such as lawnmowers and leaf-blowers.

 - Know before you go.
 If you need to drive, plan the most fuel efficient route using free online tool such as Google maps, taking notice of areas of construction and high traffic.
 Avoiding these areas can help prevent needless idling.
-When you must drive, combine trips and car pool.

 - Check your tire pressure.
 Properly inflated tires improve fuel efficiency.
 Each 5% of under-inflation translates into a 1% decrease in fuel efficiency.

 - Install an EnviroAire IAQ Whole Home UV Purification System to dramatically improve your home’s indoor air quality.